loujine/musicbrainz-scripts/README.md

 ### Common files

+Common data is stored in mbz-loujine-common:
-* mbz-loujine-common: constants (link and attributes types for MusicBrainz data model) ,basic functionalities (XmlHttpRequest, data parsing)
+* musicbrainz "constants" (numerical codes for link and attributes types in MusicBrainz data model)
+* wikidata "constants" (same idea)
+* helper functions (XmlHttpRequest, data parsing)

-* mbz-loujine-releditor: jquery definition of a container to store script interfaces (buttons) impacting the release relationship editor
+* jquery definition of a container to store script interfaces (buttons) impacting the release relationship editor

-* mbz-loujine-sidebar: same for the sidebar appearing on artist and work pages
+* idem for the sidebar appearing on artist and work pages

 NB: XHR queries are set 1 second apart to avoid hitting the rate limit on musicbrainz server.